scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 benchmarks with a full exposure (30 frames) instead of a single frame on either 19 or 9 nodes for Haswell and KNL, respectively.
-Though a single exposure is still a relatively small test because DESI expects to collect 50 or more exposures per night (is this right stephen?) it much more closely approaches the real DESI workload than the single exposure.
+Though a single exposure is still a relatively small test because DESI expects to collect 50 or more exposures per night, it much more closely approaches the real DESI workload than the single exposure test.
 One feature encoded in this benchmark which is not captured in the speed benchmark is the increasingly important role that MPI overhead begins to play in multi-node jobs, which is a real factor the DESI will have to contend with during its large processing